Energy Weapons in Helldivers 2 [Detailed Guide]

 LAS-5 Scythe

-The LAS-5 Scythe is the only primary in the energy weapons class in Helldivers 2 that fires a continuous laser beam.
-It has basically no recoil and the beam goes where you point it, although the beam can sway from side to side depending on what you’re doing.
+Out of all the primary energy weapons in Helldivers 2, The LAS-5 Scythe is the only gun that fires a continuous laser beam.
+It has no recoil and the beam goes where you point it, although the beam can sway from side to side depending on what you’re doing.
 Since it’s a laser weapon, the Scythe has infinite ammo.
 This is balanced through the use of a heat mechanic.
 Firing the weapon for prolonged periods of time heats it up, and the user will have to wait for the gun to cool down, or risk overheating it.
 If the gun overheats, the old heat sink has to be replaced with a new one by using the reload key.
 You get 3 spare heat sinks.
 In short, don’t overheat the gun in normal conditions, but also swap heat sinks in those situations where you absolutely can’t afford to stop firing the weapon.

 The beam does 350 damage per second as advertised, and this is honestly a pretty low number.
 This low damage output means that body shots only work for low tier units.
 For medium-sized opponents, it’s imperative to go for their weakponts.
 That’s the point of the weapon.
 It’s a laser-scalpel that allows you to remove enemies with surgical precision.
-At least, in theory, because for reasons that elude us, Arrowhead didn’t give this weapon’s scope any zoom magnification.
-A rather strange choice considering the Scythes good accuracy stats, and one that makes long range combat difficult.
+To help it out in this regard the devs finally gave it a clean, low-powered sight.
+Additionally, it can now set targets on fire more reliably, so that’s an extra 50 (50 durable) damage per second to help the gun out.

 Honestly, the Scythes main problem is that it’s a low damage single target weapon in a horde shooter.
 It has difficulties holding its own in high difficulty Terminid missions, simply due to how many bodies the bugs throws at the player.
 Their fast and sometimes erratic movements also make hitting weakpoints slightly more difficult.
 It’s better against the Automatons, where its accurate fire lets it easily burn through devastator heads.
 But it’s also a light armor penetrating weapon, so in those situations where you can’t hit weakpoints it will feel like pointing a flashlight at the enemy.

-Verdict: A somewhat weak primary weapon which we can’t recommend for higher difficulties.
+Verdict: A competent primary weapon which can struggle sometimes on high difficulty missions.
 Chaining several quick headshot kills on devastators are the few moments of brilliance that show what this weapon could be.
-As it stands, it could use a better scope and a buff.
+As it stands, the infnite ammo is its best feature.

 Unlocked: Page 5 of the Helldivers Mobilize war bond.